(This article was originally published in 2019, republished in 2021 and updated according to CSDM 4.0 in 2022)

 Just make sure that every Service Offering has a Parent Service and you have responsible persons or groups defined.
 Without clearly defined (and implemented) responsibilities there is no reason to move any further.
 You cannot succeed with CMDB (or Service Portfolio) without proper ownership.

-If you want to know more about how to enforce ownership and maintenance of different data models on the ServiceNow platform, please do not hesitate to contact me or book a demo to see how Data Content Manager can help you on your journey towards CSDM compliance and better return on your ServiceNow investment.
+If you want to know more about how to enforce ownership and maintenance of different data models on the ServiceNow platform, please do not hesitate to ask.
+Book a meeting with me, and I will show you how Data Content Manager can help you on your journey towards CSDM compliance and a better return on your ServiceNow investment.

-You also may want to check out our CSDM Solution page, where we have compiled all of our CSDM related things.
+You also may want to check out our CSDM Solution page, where we have compiled all of our CSDM-related things, including a short demo video on how DCM helps with CSDM.
+Also, check out our free CSDM Content Pack for DCM.